dhis2/training-docs/content/general_guidance/capacity_building_considerations.md

       * In order to do this, there are different types of needs analysis that can be performed.
 Please feel free to review some of them [here](https://hr-guide.com/Training/Determining_Training_Needs.htm).
 When working with DHIS 2, a common way to determine how to address identified gaps will be through conducting a ***task analysis***.
 During this process, you would define all of the steps, knowledge and skills required to complete a task (or set of tasks).
 In the case where you have identified the causes of your current skill gaps, you would want to address how to complete specific tasks to bridge the gap between current and desired results.
 A framework for conducting the task analysis can include the following questions
         * What are the specific tasks that must be performed (break it down into component parts; if a user has never logged in to DHIS 2 you will need to cover a gamut of tasks from logging in to completing and scheduling events, completing enrollments, etc.)
         * What is the sequence in which tasks must be performed (ie. log in -> select tracker capture -> select your org unit -> select your program, etc.)
-        * What are the conditions which they will be performed (will they enter this data online, offline? will they have access to resources or people that they can regularly refer to? will they do it from paper or via direct entry?).
+        * What are the conditions which these tasks will be performed (will they enter this data online, offline? will they have access to resources or people that they can regularly refer to? will they do it from paper or via direct entry?).
 You want to try take this into account within your training as much as possible.
         * How often will they perform the task (in our example, you can try to identify how often they will be entering data)
         * Which tasks should we place the most emphasis on (in our case, more complex operations will need to have more emphasis, for example interacting with a person's tracker dashboard will be more complex then logging in to DHIS 2)
         * Is there any existing training or material that might support you in addressing these tasks